cablelabs/micronets-mobile/README.md

 - Apple iOS Developer license
 - macOS - minimum version 10.13 (High Sierra)
 - Node - minimum version: 8
-- Cordova - minimum version: 8
+- Cordova - version: 8.0.0 (problems with version 9)
 - XCode - minimum version: 9.2
+- ImageMagick

+You will also need to install ios-deploy, which cordova uses to cable load the application.
+The `unsafe-perm` flag is required on macOS versions El Capitan and higher.

+`sudo npm install -g --unsafe-perm=true ios-deploy`

 ## Build Instructions (iOS)